 At the same time a new social category appeared; influential people from the Communist Party made a fortune very quickly on the "back of the beast", plundering energy resources and the wealth of the former USSR: they were called "new rich".
 Except for a handful of these people, the majority of the Russian population fell into extreme poverty, no food, no work, no clothes ...

-In this dark period of the girls 25/35 years developed an extraordinary thirst for retaliation: they did not want to relive what their parents went through, they cultivated high expectations for their future.
+In this dark period ladies 1980-1990 developed an extraordinary thirst for retaliation: they did not want to relive what their parents went through, they cultivated high expectations for their future.

-If you are attracted to Russian girls from 25 to 35 years you should know that they are more materialistic than their predecessors.
+If you are attracted to Russian girls born between 1980 and 1990 you should know that they are more materialistic than their predecessors.
 They dream of great love, of course, but they also dream of having a car, traveling etc ...

 Are you going to believe these dating agencies who claim that a simple poem (without buying anything !!) from a supermarket will make your young Russian wife happy?